 WHAT?!?!
 That used to (and it often still does) intimidate me, especially because many of us work in districts where students are not receiving specific science instruction until 6th or 7th grade.
 But that is a topic for another day.

 PhET Simulations are useful, effective and easy way allow students to use models in your classroom.
+While it is important that students generate their own models in your classroom, it is also important that they understand how to use models as tools.
+PhET simulations are perfect for this!
 They have numerous simulations for the following courses

 PhET Simulations are great because: